How to Photograph the Northern Lights in 7 Steps

 Beware condensation

-Cold temperatures alone will not hurt your camera; most camera bodies these days are pretty sturdy, and can withstand anything Winter can throw your way.
+Cold temperatures alone will not hurt your camera; most camera bodies these days are pretty sturdy, and can withstand anything winter can throw your way.
 The concern comes when you are taking your camera from the frigid tundra into a warm vehicle or building.
 When this happens, you have to worry about condensation, which can seep into weak spots and really wreak havoc on your camera's insides.

 To avoid this happening, there are a few easy things you can do.
 The first option is to put your camera into a sealed plastic bag before taking it indoors.
 The other option is to take your camera bag outside with you, allowing it to get acclimatized to the cold.
 Simply put your camera back in the bag and zip it up before you take it inside.
-Both of these options slow down the process of warm air coming in contact with your freezing camera, thereby reducing the amount of condensation.
+Both of these options slow down the process of warm air coming into contact with your freezing camera, thereby reducing the amount of condensation.

 This process can get annoying if you're in and out a lot, however.
 I eventually resorted to just leaving my camera sitting on my tripod outside when I went in to warm up – though I always took my battery inside with me to make sure it didn't freeze up.